Grand Duchess Maria Alexandrovna of Russia: In Devonport

 In March 1887, the Duke relinquished his command of the Mediterranean Fleet, and the family moved to Coburg.
 Their main residence was Edinburgh Palais, where the Duchess held court.
 Her husband, occupied with his naval affairs, was away most of the time.
 Responsibility for the education of the couple's five children fell upon the Duchess.
 She was a strict, but devoted mother who made sure to be the most important person in her children's lives.
 Between August 1890 and June 1893, the Duke was stationed at the Royal Navy's base in Devonport.
 Maria did not care for the Admiralty House, her husband's official residence, and only made rare visits to Devonport with her children.

 With the passing of the years, Alfred and Maria grew apart.
 They had little in common other than a shared interest in music and their children.
 He was reserved, taciturn, moody, ill-tempered, and a heavy drinker.
-By the mid-1880s he was an alcoholic.
 The Duke was described as "rude, touchy, willful, unscrupulous, improvident, and unfaithful."
 The Duchess resented her husband's attitude, but kept her marriage going, hiding her troubled married life from her children, providing a happy environment for them.
 She later confessed to one of her daughters that she felt she was never anything more than her husband's "legitimate mistress".
 Arguments over their children added to the couple's marital problems.
 The Duke hoped that their eldest daughter, Marie, would marry his nephew, the future King George V. The Duchess, however, was determined that her daughter should avoid her mistake, and married her instead to Crown Prince Ferdinand of Romania on 10 January 1893.